goodreasonai/abbey/README.md

 #### Keycloak

 You can self-host authentication entirely using Keycloak.
-Using Keycloak with Abbey requires certain settings - for example, a frontend URL must be specified to allow Abbey and Keycloak to run in the same Docker VM.
+Using Keycloak with Abbey requires certain settings - for example, a frontend URL for the realm must be specified to allow Abbey and Keycloak to run in the same Docker VM.
+If you have an existing Keycloak instance, you should create a new client for Abbey with a client ID and client secret that you place in `.env`.
+Otherwise, here are instructions are setting up a new instance for Abbey:

 Here is a `keycloak-realm.json` file you can place next to your `docker-compose` file that sets up keycloak automatically:

 ```
 {